-1 Peer-editor: Nataliia Lazebna, Hab.
-Doc., Würzburg University, Germany
+1 Peer-editor: Nataliia Lazebna, Ph.D., Associate Professor, Department of Theory and Practice of Translation, Zaporizhzhia National Polytechnic University, Ukraine

-Figure 1: Transformative model of Global Trends
+Figure 1: Retro-futuristic model of Global Trends

-Through the span of these predictive Global Trends frameworks, provided is the lens through which technological growth and advances features in the global development trendsetting.
-The sub-trend of the technological society development is manifested through the elaboration of an interdisciplinary paradigm of Digital Humanities - a diverse, open for augmentation, transdisciplinary range of areas of knowledge, applied activities and education in Arts and Humanities, centered on digital adaptation, production, processing, manipulation dissemination of relevant thematic content: Digital history; Digital philology; Digital art; Digital education; Digital sociology; Digital music etc. Transformative shifts in the knowledge economy of the XXI century, Industry 4.0 (AIpowered technologies and production) and corresponding stages of Web technology development (from Web 2.0 - social media interaction, to Web 3.0 - Internet of things, to Web 4.0 - machine learning powered interaction, LLMs, to Web 5.0 - intelligent personal agents, to Web 6.0 - cognitive AI) development and elaboration of networked society and new media ecology, emergency digitization due to quarantine measures and the ongoing warfare have imposed pressing revisions onto interdisciplinary and cross-sectorial job market demands.
 Interdisciplinarity and ubiquity (universality) of digital education in the 21st century, therefore, is informed, in crucial ways, by intellectualization and amplified information capacity of human social activities in general.
 Thus, the intellectualization of modern global culture determines a qualitatively new approach to understanding the processes of parallel development of human activities and cognitive (intellectual) experiences.
 That is the origin and methodological premise of the concept of "noosphere".
 Noosphere is the unity of "nature" and culture, especially from the moment when the intellectual culture reaches (by force of influence on the biosphere and geosphere) the power of a peculiar "geological force" [45].